Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Introduction

 \section{Introduction}

-Strategies for ultrashort pulse laser cutting of sheet-like transparent materials were successfully transferred to industry within recent years.
-Reliable ultrafast laser platforms are equally available as adapted processing optics providing customized non-diffracting beams for single-pass operations with m/s-feed rates.\cite{jenne2020facilitated}
+Strategies for ultrashort pulse laser cutting of sheetlike transparent materials were successfully transferred to industry within recent years.
+Reliable ultrafast laser platforms are equally available as adapted processing optics providing customized nondiffracting beams for single-pass operations with m/s-feed rates.\cite{jenne2020facilitated}

-The substrates with straight face-edges, thus fabricated, are susceptible to cracking and chipping in the event of an impact as stress is accumulated at the 90-deg corners---a process that the reader may have already observed on his or her own smartphone.
-Substrates with reduced edge angles, as known from chamfered, beveled or C-shaped edges, will therefore protect the glass substrate by reducing cross sections and by improving impact resistance.\cite{marjanovic2019edge} After a glass substrate has been cut to size, various further process steps may follow, such as e.g., coating, hardening or bonding.
+The substrates with straight face edges, thus fabricated, are susceptible to cracking and chipping in the event of an impact as stress is accumulated at the $90^{\circ}$ corners---a process that the reader may have already observed on his or her own smartphone.
+Substrates with reduced edge angles, as known from chamfered, beveled or C-shaped edges, will therefore protect the glass substrate by reducing cross sections and by improving impact resistance.\cite{marjanovic2019edge} After a glass substrate has been cut to size, various further process steps may follow, such as coating, hardening, or bonding.
 Most likely, this will increase the applied mechanical stress.
-For the mentioned post processing steps a chamfered glass substrate is, thus, highly desired.
-A laser-based machining process will offer added value compared to classical grinding and polishing steps,\cite{bukieda2020study} if cutting and chamfering is achieved within a single operation.
+For the mentioned postprocessing steps a chamfered glass substrate is, thus, highly desired.
+A laser-based machining process will offer added value compared to classical grinding and polishing steps,\cite{bukieda2020study} if cutting and chamfering are achieved within a single operation.